 Liquidity is a measure of the extent to which an investment can be sold or converted into cash at its current price.

 Market value adjustments are the adjustments to an investment contract’s market value due to employer-initiated events.
-Alternatively, for some GICs, it’s the adjustment (sometimes known as a surrender charge or surrender value adjustment) to a GIC's market value due to termination prior to the stated maturity date.
+For some GICs, it’s the adjustment market value due to termination before the stated maturity date.

 Money market funds are mutual funds that attempt to preserve principal and maintain a constant net asset value of $1 per share while paying interest.
 Money market funds consist of securities that mature in less than one year, such as high-quality commercial paper, certificates of deposit, U.S. Treasury bills, and repurchase agreements.

-Put option refers to the ability of a plan to exit a stable value commingled fund at contract value, subject to a notice period.
+Put option refers to a provision that allows a plan to leave a stable value commingled fund at contract or book value, subject to a notice period.
 This term is used differently in securities markets where puts are a type of option.

-Synthetic GICs are made up of a portfolio of assets wrapped by an insurance contract, an arrangement that ensures book value transactions.
+Synthetic GICs are made up of a portfolio of assets held by one or more entities that are not insurance companies but wrapped by an insurance contract, an arrangement that ensures book value transactions.